 Triumph in Rescue

 A successful CPR effort can be emotionally uplifting for responders.
-Effective CPR compressions are often the key factor in reviving a patient during cardiac arrest.
+Effective CPR compressions and rescue breathing are often the key factor in reviving a patient during cardiac arrest.
 The knowledge that their actions directly contributed to saving a life can provide immense satisfaction and joy.
-This triumph can reinforce the responder’s commitment to their role and their ability to make a difference.
+This triumph can reinforce the responder's commitment to their role and their ability to make a difference.

 Acknowledging Impact